 - Utica College

 You wouldn’t make any huge life decisions without doing a little research first, so treat this decision with great care.
 First off, you’ll want to check online to see which programs are offered in your area, or wherever you’re willing to relocate to.

-Try not to settle for the school that’s most convenient to you, as their program may not be very good, or they may not even offer the correct program to lead you to earning your CPA.
+Try not to settle for the school that’s most convenient for you.
+After all, their program may not be very good, or they may not even offer the correct program to lead you to earn your CPA.

 Contact the school to see if they have any additional information for you.
-You can also research the staff and see how they are rated on different websites.
+Furthermore, you can research the staff and see how they are rated on different websites.

-You can also try to get in touch with an alumnus of the program and they can tell you about their experience and whether or not they would recommend it to others.
+Additionally, try to get in touch with an alumnus of the program.
+They can tell you about their experience and whether or not they would recommend it to others.

 Figure out how far you want to go in your accounting career.
 If you want to go as high as you can, try to find a program that will prepare you for the very difficult CPA exam.

 What do You Need to Get Your Certificate?